-Pillar C emphasizes INVESTING IN PEOPLE

-by attracting, developing and retaining high-caliber staff at all levels.
+Pillar C emphasizes INVESTING IN PEOPLE by attracting, developing by attracting, developing and retaining high-caliber staff at all levels.

-Pillar D - MANAGING THE WHOLE - champions devising
+Pillar D - MANAGING THE

-mission-focused structures and processes that drive effective and efficient operations and continuous improvement.
+WHOLE - champions devising mission-focused structures and processes that drive effective and efficient operations and continuous improvement.